developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### System Settings Restricted
-Controls whether full or limited settings are available when the device is in User Mode.
+Controls whether full or limited settings are available when the device is in Admin or User Mode.
 A setting of 1 (default) or if left unspecified limits user access to Display and Sound settings and the "About phone" panel. <b>A setting of 0 permits user access to all device settings</b>.

 <img alt="" style="height:350px" src="settings_restricted_panels.png"/>